 SanDisk's Extreme Pro is one of its most capable USB devices, but be ready to spend some serious cash to get your hands on it.

 The drive comes with at least 128GB of storage, going all the way up to 1TB, and delivers USB 3.2 connectivity, ensuring fast data speeds.
-According to SanDisk, the device can deliver read speeds of up to 420 MBps and write speeds of up to 380 MBps.
-That makes the Extreme Pro one of the best USB drives for pure performance.
+According to SanDisk, the memory stick can deliver read speeds of up to 420 MBps and write speeds of up to 380 MBps.
+That makes the Extreme Pro one of the best USB flash drives for pure performance.

 Thanks to an aluminum finish, the Extreme Pro should be able to withstand shocks and other damage and keep working without causing you worry about your data.
 SanDisk's drive, which is also compatible with USB 3.0 and USB 2.0, offers a lifetime limited warranty.
 And with 128-bit AES encryption, you can safeguard data you don't want others to steal.